naz1may/PL-Coursework/README.md

 * Encapsulation of data in model classes
 * Separation of concerns between data access, logic, and UI
 * Modular and extensible design for future enhancements

----

-Let me know if you want to include example screenshots, SQL setup scripts, or build instructions.